Definition of Disability and Eligibility for Education Support and Services

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-All school districts in the United States are required by law to identify, locate, and evaluate children with disabilities.
-Once this has occurred, school districts have a duty to evaluate whether the children are eligible for education support or services and then begin to develop individualized education programs for them.
+All school districts in the United States are required by law to identify, locate, and test children with disabilities.
+School districts then have a duty to evaluate the eligibility of children for education support or services.
+Then, they begin to develop individualized education programs, often called "IEPs," for them.

 IDEA and the corresponding regulations define disabilities as at least one of the following conditions: